skeletonlabs/skeleton/.changeset/clean-tables-boil.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: Autocomplete now allows for reactive updates when `allowlist` or `denylist` are empty.
+bugfix: Autocomplete now allows for reactive updates when `allowlist` or `denylist` are empty